Using improvisational sound to practice responding in real time.

 Sensitive, but overwhelmed by their own reactions.

-What’s missing isn’t intelligence or effort.
+What’s missing isn’t intelligence.

 Being in tune isn’t a permanent state

-Tune U is designed to be lived with,
+Tune U is designed to be lived with, not completed.

 Ways to enter the work